MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 - **Issue**: If custom apps are used, their icons are broken on the left pane.

 - **Issue**: You can't install or uninstall any app in new Teams yet.
-Only apps installed in classic Teams will show up in new Teams. </br>Workaround: Add your app in classic Teams.
+Only apps installed in classic Teams will show up in new Teams.</br>
+  **Workaround**: Add your app in classic Teams.
 It will then appear in new Teams.

 - **Issue**: While all the basic capabilities within the app bar and flyout are supported, other advanced capabilities such as pinning, re-ordering, uninstalling, store navigation are still pending.

 ### Calendar

-- **Issue:* There's no option to add a Channel calendar to a channel.</br>
+- **Issue**: There's no option to add a Channel calendar to a channel.</br>
-  **Workaround**: Switch back to classic Teams to use this feature.</br>
+  **Workaround**: Switch back to classic Teams to use this feature.

 - **Issue**: Unable to add an app in scheduling form.</br>
-  **Workaround**: Switch back to classic Teams to use this feature.</br>
+  **Workaround**: Switch back to classic Teams to use this feature.

 ### Calls

 - **Issue**: Increased power usage during calls may cause CPU throttling and negatively impact performance.</br>
   **Workaround/details**: We're working to resolve this.

 - **Issue**: Full HID capabilities (for example, device mute/unmute, LED sync) aren't yet supported.

-- **Issue**: When using the “share screen” option to share content or in DND mode, call toast notifications will still pop up.
+- **Issue**: When using the "share screen" option to share content or in DND mode, call toast notifications will still pop up.

 - **Issue**: Call toast stacking isn't supported by default in Windows 10.</br>
   **Workaround**: Open the action center to view secondary incoming call toasts.